giswa/homebridge-beewi/README.md

 # homebridge-beewi

-This is a plugin for [Homebridge](https://github.com/nfarina/homebridge)

-It enables the control of a beewi light bulb over BLE using homebridge
+This is a plugin for [Homebridge](https://github.com/nfarina/homebridge) to enable the control of a beewi light bulb over BLE.

-You will need NodeJS version 8.6 (or superior) and have Noble installed : https://github.com/noble/noble
+You will need NodeJS version 8.6 (or superior) and have Noble installed : https://www.npmjs.com/package/@abandonware/noble.
+Check if Noble is working correctly before you start to install this plugin.
+Noble has a strong system dependencie to bluetooth layer and requires the installation of bluetooth system libraries first.

 ## Installation

-Install using npm :
+Install homebridge-beewi using npm :

 ```console
 npm install homebridge-beewi